-One can, if one wants a name, place the moralists above the humanists and realists since their final goal is moral education.
-Then, to be sure, the protest comes immediately that again they will want to educate us to adhere to positive laws of morality and basically, that this has already taken place up to the present time.
-Because it has already happened up person does not need to be an authority.
-And if frankness breaks out into insolence, then this loses its vigour in the tender strength of a true wife in her motherliness or in the firmness of the husband; he is very weak who must call to authority for help and he does wrong if he thinks to improve the impudent as soon as he makes him fearful.
+breaks out into insolence, then this loses its vigour in the tender strength of a true wife in her motherliness or in the firmness of the husband; he is very weak who must call to authority for help and he does wrong if he thinks to improve the impudent as soon as he makes him fearful.
 To promote fear and respect; those are things that belong with the period of the dead rococo.

 What do we complain about then when we take a look at the shortcomings of our school education of today?
 About the fact that our schools still stand on the old principle, that of will-less knowledge.
 The new principle is that of the will as glorification of knowledge.
-Therefore no "Concordat between school and life," but rather school is to be life and there, as outside of it, the self-revelation of the individual is to be the task.
+Therefore no "Concordat between school and life," but rather school is to be life and there, as outside of it, the selfrevelation of the individual is to be the task.
 The universal education of school is to be an education for freedom, not for subservience: to be free, that is true life.
 The insight into the lifelessness of humanism should have forced realism to this knowledge.
 Meanwhile, one became aware in humanistic education only of the lack of any capacity for so-called practical (bourgeois not personal) life and turned in opposition against that simply formal education to a material education, in the belief that by communicating that material which is useful in social intercourse one would not only surpass formalism, but would even satisfy the highest requirement.
-But even practical education still stands far behind the personal and free, and gives the former the skill to fight through life, thus the latter all our activity, and only from this characteristic of the era does it become plain why they aspire so openly toward a "higher education" and were so intent upon distinguishing themselves by that means before the common people.
-With education, its possessor became a master of the uneducated.
-A popular education would have opposed this because the people were supposed to remain in the laity opposite the learned gentlemen, were only supposed to gaze in astonishment at the strange splendor and venerate it.
-Thus Romanism continued in learning and its supporters are Latin and Greek.
-Furthermore, it was inevitable that this education remained throughout a formal education, as much on this account because of the antiquity long dead and buried, only the forms, as it were, the schemes of literature and art were preserved, as for the particular reason that domination over people will simply be acquired and asserted through formal superiority; it requires only a certain degree of intellectual agility to gain superiority over the less agile people.
-So called higher education was therefore an elegant education, a sensus omnis elegantiae, an education of taste and a sense of forms which finally threatened to sink completely into a grammatical education and perfumed the German language itself with the smell of Latium so much that even today one has an opportunity to admire the most beautiful Latin sentence structures, for example, in the just published History of the Brandenburg-Prussian States.
+But even practical education still stands far behind the personal and free, and gives the former the skill to fight through life, thus the latter provides the strength to strike the spark of life out of oneself; if the former prepares to find oneself at home in a given world, so the latter teaches to be at home with oneself.
+We are not yet everything when we move as useful members of society; we are much more able to perfect this only if we are free people, self-creating (creating ourselves) people.

+Now if the idea and impulse of modern times is free will, then pedagogy must hover in front as the beginning and the aim of the ucation and perfumed the German language itself with the smell of Latium so much that even today one has an opportunity to admire the most beautiful Latin sentence structures, for example, in the just published History of the Brandenburg-Prussian States.
 A Book for Everyone.3